ProServe: Unified Multi-Priority Request Scheduling for LLM Serving: Evaluation

 \item \textbf{Weighted VTC}~\cite{vtc}: A variant of the VTC algorithm.
-VTC is designed for fairness in LLM serving, aiming to equalize the number of tokens served across clients.
-Building upon this, Weighted VTC assigns different priority weights (analogous to the \textit{nice} values in Linux) to clients, ensuring the ratio of tokens processed approximates the ratio of assigned priority weights.
+Weighted VTC assigns different priority weights (analogous to the \textit{nice} values in Linux) to clients, ensuring the ratio of tokens processed approximates the ratio of assigned priority weights.

 \item \textbf{Sarathi-FCFS}~\cite{sarathi-serve}: The scheduler in Sarathi-Serve, which employs chunked prefill.
 It prioritizes decode requests and uses FCFS within each request type.
 It uses profiled token budget based on TBT.